Housing for older people

 How to apply

-You must first meet all the eligibility criteria listed on this page.
+You must first meet all the eligibility criteria.

 Housing is offered on a needs basis, and is not first in first served.